XP-Angelholm/xp-ggleap-toolset/README.md

 ## Features
 * A simple installation with no additional prerequisites.
 * Security enhancements to ggLeap.
+* Additional features to ggLeap, such as a auditory reminders.
-* Tools to simplify administrative tasks related to ggLeap.
+* Tools to simplify administrative tasks related to ggLeap, such as removing profile pictures in Windows.

 ## Technology stack
 * PowerShell